heig-vd-dai-course/heig-vd-dai-course/13.01-web-infrastructures/01-course-material/README.md

 Do the same for the wildcard DNS record (`*.heig-vd-dai-course.duckdns.org`).

-You should now be able to access the virtual machine from the Internet using the domain name and its subdomains you acquired.
-Try to access the whoami service using the domain name and its subdomains you acquired.
+You should now be able to access the virtual machine from the Internet using the domain name and its subdomains you obtained.
+Try to access the whoami service using the domain name and its subdomains you obtained.
 Any subdomain should work such as `whoami.heig-vd-dai-course.duckdns.org`.

 You should see the whoami service running on ports 80 and 443.